Search

 Setting up a custodial account for your child can be a great idea at any age.
 The earlier you start, the more teaching opportunities you may have and the more years the earnings may have to compound.
 Here are some other advantages of these accounts:

-Trusts are another vehicle for transferring assets to a child.
+• Simpler than trusts.
 Trusts are suitable in many circumstances, but they're more complicated and costly to establish and manage.
 It can be more challenging to teach a child financial responsibility through a trust than through a custodial account.
 That said, you can have both.

-Disadvantages of custodial accounts
+Cons of custodial accounts

 Custodial accounts aren't the right choice for every situation.
 As a parent considering a custodial account for your child, understand their limitations before placing assets in them.

-You can't transfer a custodial account to another child, nor can donors take back their contributions.
-Further, you can't withdraw the funds to use for a purpose that doesn't benefit your child.
+• No control over how money is used.
+You can't withdraw the funds to use for a purpose that doesn't benefit your child.
 If it becomes apparent that your child may not be able to manage the money wisely when they gain full control of the account, you may not have as many options as you'd like for protecting the funds.

+• Gift tax reporting required.
 As noted earlier, parents and other family members who want to contribute to a child's custodial account should be aware that gifts larger than the annual exclusion amount count against the donor's lifetime estate tax exclusion.

-Set your child up for financial success
+Setting up your child for financial success

 While a custodial account places a great deal of financial responsibility on your child in the coming years, it also presents an opportunity to teach wise money management now.
 To discuss custodial accounts and other options for investing in your child's future, connect with a Thrivent financial advisor.